mvarga1989/The-list-of-GNSS-CORS-RTK-networks/README.md

 #  Community list of GNSS (Global Navigation Satellite System) CORS (Continuously Operating Reference Stations) networks

+#### You wish to assist in making the list more useful, complete and accurate?
 Contributors are more than welcome.
-You wish to add or change something?
-Please send me an [email](mailto:mvarga1989@gmail.com), create a [pull request](https://github.com/mvarga1989/GNSS-CORS-RTK-networks/pulls) or an [issue](https://github.com/mvarga1989/GNSS-CORS-RTK-networks/issues).
+Please send me an [:e-mail:](mailto:mvarga1989@gmail.com).
+#### If my content has added any value to your work, please consider giving it a :star: and/or share on your professional social networks.
+Thank you!
+#### Other useful lists that I am maintaining [lists link](https://github.com/mvarga1989#community-lists-that-i-am-maintaining)

 ## GNSS CORS network metadata
 - [**List of RTK correction services in your Country, ArduSimple**](https://www.ardusimple.com/rtk-correction-services-in-your-country/)
 - [IGS BKG BunD permanent stations list**](https://igs.bkg.bund.de/stations)